 History of the CSC Library and Archive

 The Center for Sex & Culture Library and Archive was born from, and is sustained by, donated collections of books, magazines, journals, zines, comics, dissertations, works of art, videos, memorabilia, and the personal papers of key members of the community.
-It is being cataloged by a team of dedicated volunteers and interns, under the supervision of Anissa Malady, MLIS.

 The collection is unique in the world in its dedication to collecting and preserving information about sex as we have known it, do know it, and continue to learn about it, worldwide.
 We have our donors to thank for the vibrancy of our collection.
 Our donors, including Dr. Carol Queen, Dr. Robert Lawrence and Good Vibrations, were dedicated to collecting materials that have long been shunned by traditional booksellers, libraries and museums.
 They have collected these materials at great personal risk and expense, because they believe they had intrinsic value to society.
 At the Center’s library, these materials have finally found a home where they are cataloged, stored and preserved for future generations of researchers and the public.